apigear-io/apigear-docs/docs/advanced/objectlink/intro.md

 sidebar_position: 1
 ---

-# Protocol
+# Introduction

 ObjectLink is an IPC protocol based on the idea to link a local object to a remote object a network connection.
 Object link allows users to communicate state full objects over a network connection.
-The protocol is designed to be used with the [ObjectAPI](/docs/advanced/objectapi) specification.
+The protocol is designed to be used with the [ObjectAPI](/docs/advanced/objectapi/intro) specification.

 The design is based on several main concepts: